chenzhiliang94/Conversational-Planning-with-Rulebooks/README.md

 --pretrained_q_function=trained_q_function_daily_dialogueFULL \ ### initialize Q function from an offline trained one.
 Only useful if agent is "offline_online_mixed"
 --embedding=llama \ ### embedding model. use llama now.
 --agent=semantic_online \ ### greedy, random, pure_online (vanilla MCTS), offline_online_mixed, semantic_online (ours).
 For some agents, some previous args don't matter.
---result_file=output ### a csv file will be created in directory after everything is finished.
+--result_file=output \ ### a csv file will be created in directory after everything is finished.
+--evaluation_mode=gpt ### this is optional.
+If I put None, it defaults to using llama for evaluation. you can put gpt to use chatgpt for evaluation
 ```

 ## Things to do before running: